y0014984/pps/README.md

 ## Features

 - Unified interface, for admins and players.
 Simply press `U` in game.
-It's a CBA keybind, so you can change it.
+It's a CBA keybind.
 - CBA mod settings for server and client available.
 - Persistent data storage with serverside INIDBI2 mod.
 - Starting and stopping events for recording statistics.